 Yet, the Hindu Kush is an often underrepresented area in global climate reports.

 This exhaustive 600-page report by ICIMOD was compiled to obviate this knowledge vacuum.
 Over 200 authors worked with 350 researchers and policymakers worldwide.
 “This is the climate crisis you haven’t heard of,” said Philippus Wester, the report’s lead coordinator.

 The report recommends governments to urgently map the geographical areas likely to be the most affected by shrinking glaciers and devise contingency plans to safeguard communities and local biodiversity.

 The Indus River for example is one of the most vulnerable ecosystems, especially outside the monsoon season, according to Lonnie Thompson, a climate scientist and co-chair of the Third Pole environment program at Ohio State University.
 A significant portion of its water flow – about 40% – comes from glacial meltwater during the dry season.
 A persistent reduction in its volume would threaten species and the entire economy of the valley.

 “Glaciers are like insurance policies which provide water when it is most needed during the dry season and during times of drought,” he said.
 “The Indus River and its tributaries rise in the western Himalaya, an area that has undergone a recent increase in temperature and a decrease in precipitation” said Arun Shrestha, a climate change specialist with ICIMOD.

-“There are a number of things that can be done to reduce the impact that I think the region should and could do, including improving flood forecasts, early warning systems for extreme weather events and access to insurance.”
+“There are a number of things that can be done to reduce the impact of melt that I think the region, including the Himalayan glaciers, should and could do, including improving flood forecasts, early warning systems for extreme weather events and access to insurance.”

 Taking steps to help reduce local air pollution could also help slow some of the melting, even if only in a small way.